 If you’re a caregiver for a senior, find additional resources here.
 The Aging Life Care Association (formerly the National Association of Professional Geriatric Care Managers) has compiled an extensive list of resources for seniors and their caregivers.
 Categories include associations, community/social services, government and care management.
 Consumers can also search for an Aging Life Care Expert.

 See Consumer Health Ratings’ main page to compare Quality.
-Ratings, report cards and credentials.
-Find free public reports of quality ratings and comparisons among individual hospitals, nursing homes, health insurance plans, and other health care services.
-Check your physician’s credentials and look up your doctor’s license in this category.
+Find ratings, report cards and credentials.
+Free public reports of quality ratings and comparisons among individual hospitals, nursing homes, health insurance plans, and other health care services.
+Check your physician’s credentials and look up your doctor’s medical license in this category.

 Do Canes or Walkers Make Any Difference in falls to older adults?
 This is a report of a small Michigan study of people ages 60+ who fell at home and also had an assistive device such as a cane or walker.
 Most who fell were not using their device at the time of the fall.
 Top reasons: I don’t always need it; I hold onto other things such as the furniture or walls; I forget to use it or forget where I left it; and It makes me feel old.
 An astounding HALF of people said they never had instruction on using their cane or walker.
 Published April 2017 in The Gerontologist (Luz, Bush, Shen); 8-page pdf available free